 III.
-LOAN MATURITIES (13 CFR §120.212)
+LOAN MATURITIES (13 CFR § 120.212)

-The loan term must be the shortest appropriate term based on the use of proceeds and the borrower's ability to repay.
-Working capital loans and the financing of intangible assets (including goodwill) must not exceed 10 years.
-Equipment loans should not exceed 10 years (or the useful life of the equipment) and real estate loans must not exceed 25 years unless a portion of the loan is used for construction or renovation of the real estate.
-If the use of proceeds on a real estate loan includes construction or renovation, the construction or renovation period may be added to the 25 year maximum maturity.
-Loans for leasehold improvements generally may not exceed 10 years unless the improvements are for significant construction/build-out or to construct or renovate a building on leased land.
+The loan term must be the shortest appropriate term based on the use of proceeds and the Borrower's ability to repay.

+- A. Working capital loans and the financing of intangible assets (including goodwill) must not exceed 10 years. - B. Equipment loans should not exceed 10 years (or the useful life of the equipment). - C. Real estate loans must not exceed 25 years unless a portion of the loan is used for construction or renovation of the real estate.
+If the use of proceeds on a real estate loan includes construction or renovation, the construction or renovation period may be added to the 25 year maximum maturity. - D. Loans for leasehold improvements may not exceed 10 years, plus an additional period reasonably necessary to complete the leasehold improvements, which may not exceed 12 months.